General Proposal Planning Workflow

 - Adjust the exposure time via the NUMBER OF GROUPS, INTEGRATIONS, and/or EXPOSURES until you obtain your desired signal-to-noise ratio (SNR):

-- The instrument-specific observing strategies provides recommendations for how to split exposure time into NUMBER OF GROUPS, INTEGRATIONS, and EXPOSURES, based on observing mode, science use case, avoiding saturation, and minimizing cosmic ray hits on the detector.
+- The instrument-specific observing strategies provide recommendations for how to split exposure time into NUMBER OF GROUPS, INTEGRATIONS, and EXPOSURES, based on observing mode, science use case, avoiding saturation, and minimizing cosmic ray hits on the detector.

 - ETC batch expansion is an efficient way to determine the SNR for a range of possible values for a given exposure parameter.